pybind/pybind11/.github/CONTRIBUTING.md

 ### Configuration options

-In CMake, configuration options are given with “-D”.
+In CMake, configuration options are given with "-D".
 Options are stored in the build directory, in the `CMakeCache.txt` file, so they are remembered for each build directory.
 Two selections are special - the generator, given with `-G`, and the compiler, which is selected based on environment variables `CXX` and